Gold subdued ahead of Fed Chair speech, G20 summit

-BENGALURU (Reuters) - Gold prices inched lower on Tuesday while investors awaited clues on the pace of future U.S. interest rate hikes and as the U.S.-China trade spat sours ahead of a G20 summit.
+BENGALURU (Reuters) - Gold prices inched lower on Tuesday as the dollar held firm, while investors awaited clues on the pace of future U.S. interest rate hikes and as the U.S.-China trade spat sours ahead of a G20 summit.

 Investors will hold steady until the minutes of the Federal Reserve meeting are released and more clarity emerges around the trade conflict leading into the G20 summit, said ANZ analyst Daniel Hynes.